secondguard/secondguard-python/README.md

 See [test_client.py](https://github.com/secondguard/secondguard-python/blob/master/tests/test_client.py) to see how the protocol works.

-The `_` on the `sg_hybrid_encrypt` method is hiding the sha256 hash digest of the local encryption key used for symmetric encryption.
-This optional feature allows for third party audit logging of your decryption requests.
+### Audit Log
+For audit logging of decryption requests, we recommend storing the sha256 hash digest of the `sg_recovery_instructions` (base64 decoded) in an indexed column of your database.
+This makes it easy to see which records have been decrypted if your servers are breached.

 ---

-### Under the Hood
+## Under the Hood

 Pull requests with test coverage are welcome!